Vyral/terrence-boykin/_posts/2022-06-17-why-your-close-date-could-change.md

 ---
 layout: post
-title: Why Your Close Date Could Change
+title: Why Your Closing Date Could Change
 date: 2022-06-17 16:44:08
 tags:
 excerpt: A few tips to keep in mind if your house doesn’t close on time.
 enclosure:
-pullquote: >-
-  Be sure to let your movers know in advance that there’s a possibility that your moving date could shift.
+pullquote: Let your movers know in advance that your moving date could shift.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true